By implementing important scientific strength training theoriesc and principles, your training will become both effective and fun.

 Experience Bank

-The Experience bank gathers information about your progress after completing a program.
-It also guides you to the programs that you will most likely respond the best to.
+The Experience Bank gathers information about your progress after completing a program.
+It also guides you to the programs that you will most likely respond to the best.

 Test Exercises

-Each program has one to several test exercises, and each test exercise has an Experience bank for men and one Experience bank for women.
+Each program has one or several test exercises, and each test exercise has an Experience Bank for men and one Experience Bank for women.

 The Results